pft/sl-apckey25mk2/readme.md

 Shift+Stop all clips unmutes all clips.

-Clip stop, Rec Arm, and Select are still free.
+Clip stop and Rec Arm are still free.

+(Zynthian only:) Select toggles the group assign mode.
+When this is active, press one of the five group pads and select which loops it contains.
+NOTE: groups are not saved, nor restored, with sessions or in a snapshot.
+They are ephemeral and act globally.

 ### Track buttons

 `[Shift + ▲]` and `[Shift + ▼]`:

-Shift plus the Up or Down key shifts the loops, as long as there are some.
+Shift plus the Up or Down key shifts the loops in view, as long as there are some.
 During Shift press, you'll see a number indicating the top loop.

 ![shifting the loops](https://github.com/user-attachments/assets/19b98756-5793-4c90-854d-6602b370aa8b)